 Wellness Way doctors have seen a correlation between a loss of curvature in the neck and chronic fatigue with a fibromyalgia diagnosis.
 Some of these traumas may be coupled with toxins, such as a viral infection from a vaccine combined with adjuvants in the shot.

-Chronic fatigue may also be triggered by other toxic exposures, whether biological, chemical, or electromagnetic.
-These may include mold toxins, synthetic chemicals, non-native electromagnetic frequency (EMF) exposure, heavy metals, man-made blue light sources, or even toxins released by parasitic or other infections.
+Chronic fatigue may also be triggered by toxic exposures or biochemical stressors like nutrient deficiencies.
+Toxins may include mold toxins, synthetic chemicals, non-native electromagnetic frequency (EMF) exposure, heavy metals, man-made blue light sources, or even toxins released by parasitic or other infections.

-Medications may also act as toxins in the body.
+- Medications also act as toxins in the body.
 Just look at the side effects listed on medication labels, and you’d be surprised how many of them have “fatigue” as a side effect.
-Top medications that may contribute to fatigue include antianxiety meds, antidepressants, high blood pressure medications, allergy medications, pain meds, cancer treatments, and more.
+Top medications that may contribute to fatigue include antianxiety meds, antidepressants, high blood pressure medications, allergy medications, pain meds, and cancer treatments.

 Chronic stress is very much associated with chronic fatigue syndrome.
 It makes sense because stress impacts our thoughts and the subsequent hormones (like cortisol) and neurotransmitters (like histamine and adrenalin) that our body produces.
 This impacts the immune system and creates inflammation throughout the body.